rojberr/dotfiles/README.md

 - all my `scripts` that I use daily.
 See [`scripts/`](https://github.com/rojberr/dotfiles/blob/master/scripts/)
 - all my `shell` settings.
 See [`shell/`](https://github.com/rojberr/dotfiles/tree/master/shell)
 - all my `configuration` files.
 See [`config/`](https://github.com/rojberr/dotfiles/tree/master/config)

+The configuration files are used by symlinks to config location.

 ## Installation 👨‍💻